 Rogers was seeing an influx of security breaches due to poor employee compliance.
 We took a friendlier approach to delivering the message.
 IT managers noticed an immediate behavioural change.

-Workopolis was launching an arm of their business geared to students.
-We took a more youth-centric approach with fun reasons to look for jobs.
+Workopolis was launching an arm of their business geared to students and needed student-centric messaging.
+We took a more youth-centric approach, giving students fun reasons to look for jobs.
 Traffic to Workopolis Campus shattered projections during the campaign’s run by more than 15 percent.

-Cassels Brock was opening an office on the Pacific coast and they wanted to catch some big fish right away.
+Cassels Brock was opening an office on the Pacific coast and they wanted to make a splash.
 Rather than create an ad that sounded like it came from a law firm, we gave it a more irreverent feel.
 The communication helped lead to a very successful first year.

 Nestlé Health was shifting their marketing effort from doctors to families.
 They engaged us to research their products and create credible stories that resonated with consumers.
 We did, and brand recall improved by double digits.

 The Greater Toronto Airport Authority had a robust community development program that nobody knew about because it lacked a brand and a voice.
 We gave it both.
-The program’s profile rose dramatically as did the financial commitment it receives.
+The program’s profile rose dramatically and was recently granted an extra $1M.